-NOTE: Refer also to Policies #3410 -- Code of Conduct on School Property #7320 -- Alcohol, Tobacco, Drugs and Other Substances (Students) District Code of Conduct on School Property
+#7320 -- Alcohol, Tobacco, Drugs, and Other Substances (Students)

 SUBJECT: DRUG-FREE WORKPLACE

 It shall be the general policy of the Board of Education to affirm that all programs in the District that receive Federal funds shall guarantee that their workplaces are free of controlled substances.
 "Controlled substance" means a controlled substance in schedules I through V of Section 202 of the Controlled Substances Act (21 USC 812) and as further defined in regulation at 21 Code of Federal Regulations (CFR) Sections 1308.11-1308.15.
 An acknowledgment form shall be signed by the Superintendent indicating that the District is in full compliance with the Drug-Free Workplace Act.
 This policy shall guarantee that not only Federally funded programs, but the entire District is free of controlled substances.